TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

 = 2.0.0 =
+This is a large update.
+I tried to maintain as much backward compatibility as possible, however there may be instances where you get unexpected behavior.
+If possible, test this in a staging environment first, or if none available, test your site after updating the plugin and let me know of any issues.

+* Other - Removed the googlemap shortcode.
+There are other plugins available that are better for the task.
+If you are currently using my googlemap shortcode, please add code from [this link](https://gist.github.com/j-gardner/0f3adc735eb9ec7b5b39) to your theme's `functions.php` file to add the shortcode back in
-* Feature - Rewrote the entire CSS file.
+* Feature - Rewrote the entire CSS file using [LESS](http://lesscss.org).
 Updated the color spectrum to be more modern and support more default colors.
 * Feature - Added support for FontAwesome icons with most shortcodes.
 The entire list of icons available here: http://fortawesome.github.io/Font-Awesome/icons/
 * Enhancement - Added 2 additional button styles (flat and clear) which gives users additional display options
-* Enhancement - Remove the MSIE specific filter property which now allows the CSS to pass W3C checks
+* Enhancement - Remove the MSIE specific filter property which was preventing sites from passing a W3C check
 * Enhancement - Minify the CSS which improves download time and site speed
-* Enhancement - On relevant shortcodes the use of `last=y` is no longer necessary as `last` by itself will work
+* Enhancement - On relevant shortcodes (accordions and columns) the use of `last=y` is no longer necessary as `last` by itself will work
 * Enhancement - Improved sanitization strings which should fix broken output in certain non-English languages
-* Other - Removed the googlemap shortcode.
-There are other plugins that are better suited for that task

 = 1.2.0 =
 * Updated toggle shortcode to be compatible with jQuery 1.9+